it-beard/evo-bot-go/.qoder/repowiki/en/content/Profile Management/Profile Editing.md

 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L709-L745)

 ## Success and Failure Indicators
 The system provides clear feedback to users regarding the outcome of edit operations through both visual indicators and status messages.
 Upon successful updates, users receive confirmation messages with a checkmark emoji (✅) indicating completion, such as "✅ Биография сохранена!"
 (Bio saved!).
 Failed operations trigger error messages with appropriate guidance, such as length requirements for oversized inputs.
 The interface updates to reflect the new state, showing success messages with options to continue editing or publish the profile.
 In the backend, all operations return explicit error values that include contextual information for debugging, using wrapped errors with type names and operation details.
 The system also handles edge cases like duplicate messages from the same timestamp by silently ignoring them to prevent processing errors.
+All success and failure messages are now sent using HTML formatting to ensure consistent rendering.

 **Section sources**
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L740-L745)
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L450-L455)

 ## Configuration and Permissions
 Profile editing functionality is governed by configuration settings and permission checks to ensure appropriate access control.
 The system verifies that operations occur in private chat contexts and that users have the necessary club member permissions before allowing profile modifications.
 These checks are performed in the handleCommand method before initiating any editing workflow.
 Configuration values such as the bio length limit are defined as constants and can be adjusted without modifying the core logic.
 The system also respects user privacy by not exposing sensitive information and by properly escaping HTML content in bio fields to prevent injection attacks.
 The conversation flow is designed to be cancellable at any point, with appropriate cleanup of temporary state.
+All user-facing messages are formatted using HTML to maintain consistency in presentation.

 **Section sources**
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L130-L138)
 - [handlers_private_constants.go](file://internal/constants/handlers_private_constants.go#L5-L13)

 ## Common Issues and Solutions
 The profile editing system addresses several common issues through proactive design and error handling.
 Concurrent edits are managed through the state-based conversation model, which ensures that each user's editing session is isolated and tracked independently.
 Invalid field changes are prevented through client-side validation that checks input length before submission.
 The system handles cases where users send multiple messages with the same timestamp by tracking the last message time and ignoring duplicates.
 Database update failures are caught and reported to users with appropriate error messages, while detailed error logging helps diagnose underlying issues.
 The UserDataStore is properly cleared when conversations end to prevent memory leaks and ensure fresh sessions.
 Transactional integrity is maintained by updating the updated_at timestamp with each modification, providing an audit trail of changes.
+The transition to HTML message formatting has eliminated issues related to Markdown parsing inconsistencies.

 **Section sources**
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L709-L745)
 - [profile_handler.go](file://internal/handlers/privatehandlers/profile_handler.go#L420-L425)

 ## Conclusion
 The Profile Editing feature in evocoders-bot-go demonstrates a robust implementation of user profile management through Telegram interactions.
 By leveraging a state-based conversation model, the system provides a guided experience for users to modify their personal information securely and efficiently.
 The clean separation between handler, service, and repository components ensures maintainability and testability of the codebase.
 Comprehensive validation and error handling protect data integrity while providing clear feedback to users.
 The system effectively manages state, handles edge cases, and maintains transactional consistency throughout the editing process.
+With the recent update to use HTML formatting for all messages, the system now provides more consistent and reliable message rendering.
 This implementation serves as a solid foundation for profile management that can be extended with additional fields or validation rules as needed.